ankitacharya25/Netlify-demo/content/projects/Dictionary Game.md

 showInProjects: true
 ---

 A entertaining word game thaat is run in the CLI using simple commands.
-THe API produces a random word which then the user has to guess.
+The API produces a random word which then the user has to guess.
 You will get hints like synonyms, definitions, examples, etc.